 - Seed Grants: Women Deliver provides seed grants to select Young Leaders to implement short term advocacy and communications projects that they create in order to advance the health, rights, and wellbeing of girls and women in their communities and across the globe.
 To date, 46 Young Leaders have been provided seed grants, and the impact of those projects can already be felt.
 Learn about the World Contraception Day Ambassadors Project here, explore the 2014 seed grant recipients' project here, and meet the newest group of seed grant recipients here.

-- Women Deliver Global Conference: All Young Leaders receive a full scholarship to attend the Women Deliver Global Conference.
+- Women Deliver Global Conference: All Young Leaders receive a full scholarship to attend a Women Deliver Global Conference.
 Young Leaders attend at two-day Youth Pre-Conference, participate in sessions at the Youth Zone, and receive numerous media and speaking opportunities.
 At the Women Deliver 2016 Conference in Copenhagen, Young Leaders spoke at 65 plenary and concurrent sessions.